gatesphere/jedi/README.md

     * Contemplation (state)
     * Disturbance (edge)
     * Function (filter style: exactly one input and exactly one output)
+    * Symbol
   * Collections
     * Range
     * Tuple (fixed-length list)
     * List
     * Map

+### Concurrency

+Concurrency is achieved by simply creating and registering multiple meditations before starting the clock.
+Each machine will run independently of the other, with separate input and separate output.
+The machines will run in lockstep, as the clock's tick is tied directly to the method of propagating data through the pipeline.
+Calculations within the independent machines are also performed concurrently, through the use of the actor/coroutine model provided by Io.

+### Architecture

+In the future, this space will have a writeup of how the architecture works.
+For now, suffice it to say that there is a clock, with negative and positive edges on the tick, and each tick first propagates data and then performs calculations.

 ## Why jedi?